 - The Committee on Accreditation of Continuing Medical Education (Canada)

-- The European Board for Accreditation in Cardiology
+- European Board for Accreditation of CE for Health Professionals

 - The Oman Medical Specialty Board as part of the Ministry of Health of the Sultanate of Oman